karanarya4196/Spell-Checker/README.md

 ### Provides the best two possible word suggestions based on the concept of probability
 Cases
-1. When the word is not present in the corpus
+1. When the word is not present in the corpus.
+Example input: karan
-2. When the word is present, but has incorect spelling
+2. When the word is present, but has incorect spelling.
+Example input: provde
-3. When the word is present, but has possibly a correct spelling
+3. When the word is present, but has possibly a correct spelling.
+Example input: drove
-4. When the word is present with correct spelling, but with second best frequency in the corpus
+4. When the word is present with correct spelling, but with second best frequency in the corpus.
+Example input: prove

 #### Test the code using Test Spell Checker.ipynb notebook and spellChecker.py
 #### Run spellChecker_CMD.py from command prompt for production